ForModLabUHel/forClimate/README_callprebas.md

 	- See Francesco's instructions in *Rsrc/extractWeather_example.r*
   	- The part needed to be replaced is marked in *prebascoefficients*
 - [] Implement the two-way link MottiWB &harr; callprebas &harr; dGrowthPrebas (Mika, Hannu, Daesung, Jari if needed)
+        - Determine additional parameters (e.g. start calendar year for 5 year period, (x,y) coordinates for geograpich location) required for
-        - Determine parameters required for *prebascoefficients* to run simulations from Motti
+          *prebascoefficients* to run simulations from Motti
   	- Check if *dGrowthPrebas* coefficients for *dV* indeed are for volume growth (Francesco)
   	- The *R Extensions* package allows up to five parameters in R function calls from C. That is the constraint for *prebascoefficients*.